OpenActiveSA/newopen/mobile/README.md

 ## 🆘 Troubleshooting

-### **"Supabase configuration not set"**
+### **"Network request failed"**
-- Make sure you've updated `src/config/supabase.js`
+- Make sure your backend is running on `http://localhost:5000`
-- Verify your environment variables are set
-- Check that your Supabase project is active
+- Check that your phone and computer are on the same network
+- For physical device testing, use your computer's IP address instead of localhost

 ### **"Authentication failed"**
-- Ensure your Supabase URL and key are correct
+- Verify your backend is running and accessible
+- Check that the JWT authentication is working
-- Verify the database schema is set up
+- Ensure the database is set up correctly

+### **"Cannot connect to backend"**
+- Backend must be running before starting mobile app
-- Check that RLS policies are configured
+- Check firewall settings

-### **"Network request failed"**
-- Check your internet connection
+- Verify the API URL in your configuration
-- Verify Supabase project is not paused
-- Ensure your API keys are valid

 ## 🎾 Next Steps

-1. **Complete Mobile UI** - Build native mobile screens
-2. **Add Navigation** - Implement React Navigation
-3. **Test Database** - Verify all services work
+1. **Test Mobile App** - Verify it connects to your backend
-4. **Add Features** - Booking, club management, etc.
+2. **Add More Features** - Booking, court management, etc.
+3. **Improve UI** - Add more mobile-specific screens
-5. **Deploy** - Build for app stores
+4. **Deploy** - Build for app stores when ready

-The mobile app is now ready to use the same database as your web app! 🚀
+Your mobile app is now ready to use your custom backend! 🚀

+## 🔥 What's Working Now

+- ✅ **Custom Backend Integration** - No more Supabase!
+- ✅ **User Authentication** - Login/Register with your MySQL database
+- ✅ **Club Management** - View clubs from your database
+- ✅ **Cross-Platform** - Works on iOS and Android
+- ✅ **Token Persistence** - Stays logged in between app sessions
+- ✅ **Real-time Sync** - Same data as your web app

+Your tennis booking system is now completely self-contained! 🎾